Test00DezWebSite/mamio_tcdisrupt/README.md

 ## TO DO

-* Text extraction from video with neural net & semantic search on results
+* Fetch images from mobile device hardware (instead of image url)
-* Blockchain logic on likes (upvotes)
+* AI algorithm for image file processing

-* Recommendations on items consultated
+* Add json parser + http request